namupark/namupark.github.io/_pages/about.md

   - /about.html
 ---

-Hello, my name is Namu and I am a Ph.D. student at University of Washington, Seattle.
+Hello, my name is Namu and I am a Ph.D. student at University of Washington, Seattle, advised by Professor Meliha Yetisgen.

 I obtained my master's degree in Digital Analytics from Yonsei University, advised by Prof. [Min Song](http://informatics.yonsei.ac.kr/tsmm/minsong.html).